Delispice: History

 A third album was released in 2000 (whose title translates in English to Sad but True), with darker lyrical themes; four songs from this album were banned from rotation by a Korean broadcasting agency.
 A fourth album, Drrr..., followed in 2001, and a fifth, Espresso, in early 2003.
-Espresso featured the single "Confession", which was included on in the television drama Answer Me 1997, and became one of the band's most successful songs.
+Espresso featured the single "Confession", which was included on in the television drama Reply 1997 and became one of the band's most successful songs.

 The band released further albums in 2006 and 2011.
 The 2011 release, Open Your Eyes, was issued in a Japanese special edition which included a live version of "Chau Chau", and the group toured Japan following its release.
 In 2014, they released a three-song EP called Time Machine, with two of the songs issued in 5.1 surround sound.

-Lead vocalist and guitarist Kim Min-kyu released four solo albums as Sweet Pea, and retired this stage name in 2017.
+Lead vocalist and guitarist Kim Min-kyu released four solo albums as Sweet Pea before retiring the stage name in 2017.
 He has also started his own independent record label, Moonrise, and produces the albums it releases.